 An illustration of the physical size and weight of the Canon 80D and the Canon T5i is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (9 percent) than the Canon 80D.
 Moreover, the T5i is markedly lighter (21 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the T5i does not feature any corresponding weather-sealing.